-The Franklin County Coroner’s Office seeks an additional forensic pathologist to join our team of five who are either board certified or have extensive pathology experience.
+The Franklin County Coroner’s Office seeks an additional forensic pathologist to join our team of five who are board certified.
 We align ourselves with National Association of Medical Examiners (NAME) accreditation standards.

 Qualified applicants will be expected to: